-- Remove dust and obstructions from heatsink fins. - Ensure that the radio is free of excessive condensation and moisture. - Ensure that the radio is not subjected to excessive heat from adjacent equipment. - Make sure that the radio is securely mounted and supported. - Make sure that the cables do not bend with less than the minimum bend radius. - Restrain cables to prevent stress on connectors. - Keep the LED panel dust-free and viewable. - Remove cables during a powered-off maintenance cycle and make sure the pins do not have corrosion nor signs of thermal stress: - Discoloration and flaky or granular material - Darkened color, signs of oxidation, pitting, or plasma flashover - Verify that cable insulation is not sliced, worn, or cracked. - Verify that all unused connectors are covered with the appropriate dust cover.
+- Remove dust and obstructions from heatsink fins. - Ensure that the radio is free of excessive condensation and moisture. - Ensure that the radio is not subjected to excessive heat from adjacent equipment. - Make sure that the radio is securely mounted and supported. - Make sure that the cables do not bend with less than the minimum bend radius. - Restrain cables to prevent stress on connectors. - Remove cables during a powered-off maintenance cycle and make sure the pins do not have corrosion nor signs of thermal stress: - Discoloration and flaky or granular material - Darkened color, signs of oxidation, pitting, or plasma flashover - Verify that cable insulation is not sliced, worn, or cracked. - Verify that all unused connectors are covered with the appropriate dust cover.